openeuler-mirror/kytuning-client/README.md

 #### Installation

-1.   yum install -y httpd
+1. To install dependencies: pip install -r  requirements.txt

 #### Instructions

-1. Build an HTTP server to store testing software
+1. Deploy the server, and upload the test results to the server after the test is completed.
+2. You can run kytuning-client separately without deploying the server.
 2. Download kyting client
 3. Run sh run.sh